osalvador/ReplicaDB/DEPLOYMENT.md

 that the worker writes the expected rows.
 The worker management port is internal-only in this topology.

-Process-level worker-loss, PostgreSQL-restart, load, and chaos validation is a separate Phase 3.3 release gate.
-It must run with dynamic project names and isolated state, and must report missing Docker infrastructure separately from product failures.
+Process-level worker-loss, PostgreSQL-restart, fairness, load, and chaos validation is a separate Phase 3.4 release gate.
+The standalone CLI compatibility gate runs independently of PostgreSQL and Docker.
+Both gates use dynamic project names and isolated state, and report missing infrastructure separately from product failures.